DevSecLawrence/soc-analyst-journey/month-02/day-45/README.md

 # Day 45 — Halfway Checkpoint: Skill Assessment

 Took a month break for exams.
 I'm back now.
 Did an honest assessment — what stuck, what faded and what the remaining days need to fix.
-The break made me realise something: hands-on work stays longer in the head eading-only work fades.
-Month 3 onwards needs more doing.
+The break made me realise something: hands-on work stays longer in the head, readingand theory-only fades after sometime.
+Month 3 onwards needs more doing and practical work.

 ## Files
 - [day45-halfway-assessment.md](./day45-halfway-assessment.md) — honest evaluation of 45 days including the break